qkzk/fm/development.md

         [See StackOverflow](https://stackoverflow.com/questions/16840916/what-is-path-how-is-it-different-from)
   - [x] can't use history.
 Every cd is recorded, so when need to remember where we started...
 - [x] refactor input history calls
+- [x] sync left to right or right left with shift+arrow
 - [ ] directory preview should just be a "directory" ?

 ## TODO